earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * ⎯⎯⎯.
 “The Artworld.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 27--34.
 Oxford: Blackwell, 2004.

 * De Gruchy, John Walter. *Orienting Arthur Waley: Japonism, Orientalism, and the Creation of Japanese Literature in English*.
-Honolulu: University of Hawaii Press, 2003.
+Honolulu: University of Hawaiʻi Press, 2003.

 * Diamond, Jared. _Guns, Germs, and Steel: The Fates of Human Societies_.
 New York: W.W.
 Norton, 1997.